wp-plugins/vat-ecsl/readme.txt

 **Create quarterly or monthly submissions**

-  * Select the transactions to included
+  * Select the transactions to include
   * The plugin will only present sales to EU businesses outside the UK so you cannot select invalid sales records
   * Specify the quarter for the submission
   * Test your EC Sales List return submission before sending it live